Irfaanpk/Azure-Zero-to-Hero/Azure Virtual Machines/VM Scale Sets/README.md

 - VM Scale Sets manage multiple Azure VMs as a group.
 - Each VM inside a VMSS is called an instance.
+- VMSS supports Uniform and Flexible orchestration.
 - VMSS provides centralized management of VM instances.
-- Azure supports Flexible and Uniform orchestration modes.
-- Flexible orchestration provides greater flexibility for VM instances.
-- Uniform orchestration is designed for consistent VM instances based on a common model.
-- VMSS maintains a model that defines the configuration of its instances.
 - Manual scaling changes the number of VMSS instances.
-- **Horizontal scaling** adds or removes VM instances.
+- Horizontal scaling adds or removes VM instances.
-- **Vertical scaling** increases or decreases the resources of individual VM instances.
-- VMSS can use Availability Zones for improved resilience.
+- VMSS can be deployed across Availability Zones.
 - VMSS can integrate with Azure Load Balancer.
 - VMSS can be used as a backend for Application Gateway.
-- VMSS is suitable for scalable and highly available applications.
+- VMSS supports autoscaling based on workload conditions.
+- Autoscaling can use metric-based, scheduled, and predictive scaling.
+- Minimum, default, and maximum instance counts control autoscaling boundaries.
-- Detailed **Load Balancing, Autoscaling, Azure Monitor alerts, Action Groups, and email notification** are covered in **Section 8.12**.
+- Detailed VMSS load balancing, autoscaling configuration, monitoring, alerts, Action Groups, and email notification are covered in **Section 8.12**.